p33r-zph1/remit-frontend/README.md

 ## Todo's

-2. Fix token conversion
-3. Handle all remaining TODO's and FIXME's
+1. Handle all remaining TODO's and FIXME's